Klaus Merz

-Klaus Merz, (born 3 October 1945 in Aarau, canton Aargau) is a Swiss writer.
+Klaus Merz, (born 3 October 1945 in Aarau, canton Aargau) is a Swiss writer, who writes in German.

 Life

 As a teacher (secondary school), Merz has worked in adult education.
-He has won several prices, e.g. the famous Hermann Hesse Prize for Literature in 1997, the „Gottfried Keller-Preis“ in 2004 and the „Werkpreis der schweizerischen Schillerstiftung“ in 2005.
+He has won several prices, e.g. the famous Hermann Hesse Prize for Literature in 1997, the Gottfried-Keller-Preis in 2004 and the Werkpreis der schweizerischen Schillerstiftung in 2005.

-He wrote a lot of narrations and stories, e.g. „Adams Kostüm“ or the short novel „Jakob schläft“.
-Merz has also made poems („Kurze Durchsage“) – his works are rather short.
-But the titles already show Merz’s special ability: He manages it, to place two or three banal words, one next to the other, and it starts “buzzing” amongst them.
+He wrote a lot of narrations and stories, e.g. Adams Kostüm or the short novel Jakob schläft.
+Merz has also made poems (Kurze Durchsage) – his works are rather short.
+But the titles already show Merz's special ability: He manages it, to place two or three banal words, one next to the other, and it starts "buzzing" amongst them.

 Today, Merz lives in Unterkulm as a narrator and lyric poet.